eidheim/tiny-process-library/README.md

 * No external dependencies
 * Simple to use
 * Platform independent
+  * Creating processes using executables is supported on all platforms
+  * Creating processes using functions is only possible on Unix-like systems
 * Read separately from stout and stderr using anonymous functions
 * Write to stdin
 * Kill a running process (SIGTERM is supported on Unix-like systems)